openTdataCH/ojp-nova/README.md

 ```
 xsdata -p ojp2 -ss clusters path-to-ojp.xsd
 ```

+This is not neede for nova as the necessary xsdata objects are already created in the folder nova.

-## Configuration
+### Configuration
-The repository is missing the relevant configuration.
-The configuration is only handed out, when necessary.
+The main configuration is stored in configuration.py.
+However, you need additional information to make this work.
+We suggest to use local_configuration.py (is omitted through .gitignore).

+If you need some configuration it may be discussed.
 Contact opendata@sbb.ch, if necessary.
+Be aware, that the NOVA product team needs to agree.
 However, the access is and will remain limited.

-Relevant fields:
+Relevant element that need to be filled:
 ```
 NOVA_URL_TOKEN = ""
 NOVA_CLIENT_ID = ''